OctopusDeploy/blog/blog/2021-08/safe-schema-updates-5-loose-coupling-mitigates-human-problems/index.md

 (Fun fact: When I started this series, I thought it was going to be a single blog post!
 Then it became a 3-parter… Now it’s grown into something *much* bigger and I’m a long way behind my original publication schedule!
 I'm super grateful to the awesome folks at Octopus for their patience and understanding!)

 The shift toward bounded responsibility can be hugely beneficial, but only if the team feel safe and supported, *especially* in failure.
 This is something that can only be achieved through clear, honest and sincere direction - from the top.
+If you'd like a little help imagining what that might look like, pop some headphones on, and click play:

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Dear intern:<br><br>We&#39;ve all screwed something up,<br>So welcome to the club.<br><br>&quot;That Sinking Feeling (The <a href="https://twitter.com/hashtag/HugOps?src=hash&amp;ref_src=twsrc%5Etfw">#HugOps</a> Song)&quot; <a href="https://t.co/KmwgSfx33h">pic.twitter.com/KmwgSfx33h</a></p>&mdash; Forrest Brazeal (@forrestbrazeal) <a href="https://twitter.com/forrestbrazeal/status/1412586571170291718?ref_src=twsrc%5Etfw">July 7, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Inspiring leaders, who value the psychological safety of their workers, are critical.

 > *“No matter what the problem is, it’s always a people problem.”*
 > *Gerald Weinberg*